 Time management in students can also be taught as a freshman course to set the right foundation for seamless college life.

 4. More time gives you the opportunity to think decisions through.

-Have you ever been in a situation where you were so pressed to give several feedbacks at a particular time?
-Maybe it is the last day of registration and as a result of managing your time poorly, you have no choice but to quickly select your courses without thinking them through.
+Have you ever been in a situation where you were so pressed to give several feedback at a particular time?
+Maybe it is the last day of registration, and due to managing your time poorly, you have no choice but to quickly select your courses without thinking them through.

 Well, this can be a thing of the past because time management helps you to allocate a specific time for every activity.
 This means that weeks or days before such a big decision was due, you would have had the opportunity to go over the options and think things through so as not to rush into any impromptu decision.

 5. It allows you to have a healthy cycle or sequence.